electron/electron/README.md

 [installation](docs/tutorial/installation.md).
 For info on how to manage Electron versions in your apps, see [Electron versioning](docs/tutorial/electron-versioning.md).

+## Platform support

+Each Electron release provides binaries for macOS, Windows, and Linux.

+* macOS (El Capitan and up): Electron provides 64-bit Intel and ARM binaries for macOS.
+Apple Silicon support was added in Electron 11.
+* Windows (Windows 7 and up): Electron provides `ia32` (`x86`), `x64` (`amd64`), and `arm64` binaries for Windows.
+Windows on ARM support was added in Electron 5.0.8.
+* Linux: The prebuilt binaries of Electron are built on Ubuntu 18.04.
+They have also been verified to work on:
+  * Ubuntu 14.04 and newer
+  * Fedora 24 and newer
+  * Debian 8 and newer

 ## Quick start & Electron Fiddle

 Use [`Electron Fiddle`](https://github.com/electron/fiddle)